The Babbler and the Balance Keeper

 Quincy shoved Nox off and pushed herself once more onto her toes.

-And no one can survive with nothing.
+No one can survive with nothing.

 That was what Calix had done, after all.

-Quincy had watched her from afar, trailing, listening — silently wondering — but never getting too close.
+Quincy had watched her from afar, trailing, listening—silently wondering—but never getting too close.
 That would be deadlier than the sun.

 A sharp crack punctured the priest’s endless tirade.

-Guilty, guilty, guilty —
+Guilty, guilty, guilty—

 SHUT UP!

 The priest’s shouting changed in pitch, louder, more frenzied.
 The keepers around Quincy shuffled nervously.
-Once more she rocked back onto her toes and strained to see, even though the world spun sideways when she did.
+Once more she rocked onto her toes and strained to see, though the world spun sideways when she did.

 “And now,” he thundered, “we abandon her soul to the night, and may the darkest depths take her.
 May the gods on high, who punish the wicked and reward the faithful, make her like the wandering wind, finding neither home nor rest.
 May they make her like an ember ever burning, whose thirst is never slaked.
 May demons be her only companions, and the record of her sins the only word of comfort in her ears forevermore.”

-The curse shivered down Quincy’s spine, even as hundreds of trembling voices murmured, “So be it.”
+The curse shivered down Quincy’s spine, even as hundreds of trembling voices murmured, “so be it.”

 The little door snapped open, letting the wind devour the flame.